sylvaindethier/nvm-test/README.md

 By default it runs 2 (configurable) sub commands as Promises:
   * **install** command: `nvm which $version || nvm install $version`
-  Which silently install the specified `$version` if required.
+  Which silently install the specified `$version` if needed.

   * **test** command: `npm test`
   Which run the configured `test` npm scripts.